-KCSiE 2020 requires Governing Bodies and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum'.
+KCSiE 2021 also requires SSCs and Trusts to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum'.
+The school recognises that a one size fits all approach may not be appropriate for all pupils and that a more personalised or contextualised approach for some vulnerable children, victims of abuse and some children with SEND might be needed.

-Children are taught to understand and manage risk through our personal, social, health and economic (PSHE) education; sex and relationships lessons and through all aspects of school life.
-Our approach is designed to help children to think about risks they may encounter, recognise when they are at risk and with the support of staff, work out how to get help when they need it and how those risks might be reduced or managed.
+Children are taught to understand and manage risk through our personal, social, health and economic (PSHE) education; online safety curriculum; sex and relationships lessons and through all aspects of school life.
+Our approach is designed to help children to think about risks they may encounter (including risks from other children both in and out of school), recognise when they are at risk and, with the support of staff, work out how to get help when they need it and how those risks might be reduced or managed.
 Discussions about risk are empowering and enabling for all children and promote sensible behaviour rather than fear or anxiety.
 Children are taught how to conduct themselves and how to behave in a responsible manner.
-Children are also reminded regularly about online safety, the risks of sharing content and images online and tackling bullying, including cyber bullying procedures.
-The school continually promotes an ethos of respect for children and pupils are encouraged to speak to a member of staff of their choosing about any worries they may have.
+Children are taught also reminded regularly about online safety, the risks of sharing content and images online, grooming (both online and face to face) and tackling bullying, including cyber bullying procedures.
+The school continually promotes an ethos of self-respect, mutual respect and empathy; and pupils are encouraged to speak to a member of staff of their choosing about any worries they may have.